top of page

 If this holiday season feels heavier than you expected, you’re allowed to grieve that.
 Grief isn’t only about death — it’s about the gap between what you hoped for and what actually is.
 This guide will gently support you in coping with holiday grief and loneliness using nervous-system care, somatic awareness, and grounded, trauma-informed tools.

-How Grief Can Show Up
+Understanding Grief: How It Can Show Up

 Grief is not linear and does not follow a schedule.
 It often appears in unexpected ways:

-• Feeling numb when everyone else seems excited
+• Feeling numb when everyone else seems excited.

-• Becoming overwhelmed more easily
+• Becoming overwhelmed more easily.

-• Avoiding traditions that now feel tender or activating
+• Avoiding traditions that now feel tender or activating.

-• Longing for the version of your life you imagined
+• Longing for the version of your life you imagined.

 How to Cope with Holiday Grief and Loneliness

-Grounded tools from a trauma-informed, mind-body lens:
+Grounded tools from a trauma-informed, mind-body lens can help.

 1. Make Room for Your Feelings